AJ-RR/Junkyard-CSE237D/README.md

 - [`experiments`](./experiments): Contains experimental code, scripts, and test cases.
 - [`images`](./images): Stores images used in documentation or reports.
 - [`scripts`](./scripts): Utility scripts used for automation, setup, or testing.

+---

+## FishSense

+Information on the work done on FishSense can be found in this [repository](https://github.com/CatFish47/RayServiceImageCaption).
+This includes both the code as well as the documentation on how to setup FishSense on the cluster and how we got there.